 Advantages of commissioning Risk Consult

 Risk Consult has many years of experience with competent employees.
-The appraisal is constructed from an actuarial perspective and insurance values are correctly allocated.
+The valuation is structured from an actuarial point of view and insured values are correctly allocated.
 Not only official indices are considered, but also discussions with suppliers as well as extraordinary circumstances, such as inflation, or price increases due to raw material shortages are taken into account.
 A grant of underinsurance waiver is made possible by our method.
 Our services are comprehensive, demand-oriented and value-adding, our consulting is independent, competent and innovative.

 Security

 Security is a basic need that cannot be considered in isolation.
 If you understand the risks, you can create security.
 We have experience with sources of danger and their dependence and can show causes and effects.
-Thus, with our valuation reports we lay the foundation for a comprehensive and realistic consideration of risks and opportunities for our clients.
+Thus, with our valuations, we lay the foundation for a comprehensive and realistic consideration of the risks and opportunities of our customers.
 Without an appropriate valuation, it is not possible to develop a sensible insurance concept.

 It is important to determine the respective construction class, as this has a significant impact on the effort as well as the construction material costs: